 Saint of the Day – 16 August – Saint Ugolina of Vercelli (c 1239-c 1300) Virgin, Anchorite Recluse, Penitent, Spiritual advisor.
-The very strange story that of this Blessed Vercellese who lived in the late 1200s – early 1300s.
-She went to shut herself up in a hermitage, passing herself off as a man and remained there for forty-seven years to escape the aims of her father.
-In order not to reveal her secret, she called himself Ugo without revealing her identity to anyone.
+The very strange story that of this Blessed Ugolina who shut herself in a hermitage, representing herself as a man and remained there for forty-seven years!
+The aim of her subterfuge was to escape the aims of her father, who wished her to marry.
+In order not to reveal her secret, she called herself Ugo without revealing her identity to anyone. for nearly fifty years.
 In the hermitage she grew in faith and prayer.
 When she died then it became known that she was a woman and it was possible to reconstruct her story in the midst of everyone’s surprise and admiration.

 The first biographer of St.Ugolina, who wrote immediately after her death, was the Dominican Confessor Father Valentino.
 These important memories, already unavailable in the 18th century, are cited by the Franciscan, Ludovico della Croce who, consulting them, wrote in the mid-17th century what is today the oldest biography.
 Unfortunately, the work has the main purpose of handing down the virtues and not the historical information on this Saint, whose life is similar to other figures that arose in the Middle Ages, in imitation of the eastern anchorites.